How could enterprise data centers help Kentucky?

 Learn more about the potential impact of enterprise data centers on jobs and communities nationwide through a 2017 report by the US Chamber of Commerce here.

 Watch a video of Facebook’s newest data center in Henrico, Virginia— about the size of an aircraft carrier here.

-An enterprise data center could create almost 20 million dollars in annual revenue for your local county due to:
+An enterprise data center could create almost 20 million dollars in annual revenue for the state and localities due to: